 Skip to main content

 The liblab Java SDK generator simplifies API integration by providing a structured, reliable, and user-friendly SDK generation process.
-The release of version 2 introduces several improvements that enhance the developer experience, ensuring faster integrations and reducing potential errors.
-This article will walk you through the key features of the liblab Java V2 SDK, explore what's new in this version, and guide you through the setup process.
+The release of the new SDK version introduces several improvements that enhance the developer experience, ensuring faster integrations and reducing potential errors.
+This article will walk you through the key features of the new liblab Java SDK, explore what's new in this version, and guide you through the setup process.

 • Automatic SDK Generation: The SDK is automatically generated based on your API's OpenAPI specification.
 This saves development time and reduces manual errors in SDK implementation.